dumians/llm-stack-overview/README.md

 Transformer (GPT) by OpenAI and Bidirectional Encoder Representations from Transformers (BERT) by Google, both in 2018.

-In 2023, transformer is still state-of-the-art architecture for large language models.
+In 2023, transformer is still the state-of-the-art architecture for large language models.

 #### Further Reading
 * [Attention is What You Need](https://arxiv.org/pdf/1706.03762.pdf) - Original